ABU Robocon: ABU Robocon 2016

 The 2016 ABU Robocon was held at Bangkok, Thailand.
-The theme is "Clean Energy Recharging the World".

-The concept behind the theme is the utilization of renewable energy sources, the theme is available at The match is between 2 teams (viz. red and blue), each team consisting of two robots.
-After a controversial final match (which required a replay), University of Technology (UTM), Malaysia won the International Robocon 2016.
+The theme was "Clean Energy Recharging the World", whose concept behind was the utilization of renewable energy sources.
+The match was between two teams, each team was consisted of two robots.
+After a controversial final match (which required a replay), the team from University of Technology Malaysia won the ABU Robocon 2016.

 ABU Robocon 2015

-The ABU Robocon 2015 was held in August in Yogyakarta, Indonesia.
+The ABU Robocon 2015 was held on 23 August 2015 in Yogyakarta, Indonesia.
 The contest theme was "Robominton-Badminton RoboGame".
 The venue for the contest was Sportorium of Universitas Muhammadiyah Yogyakarta (UMY).
-In the contest, the 2 teams (red and blue) had to play the game of badminton against each other.
-Each team made 2 robots to play a normal doubles badminton game.

-Hung Yen University of Technology and Education, Vietnam won the International Robocon 2015 held in Yogyakarta, Indonesia.
+In the contest, the two teams made two robots to play the badminton game against each other.
+The team from Hung Yen University of Technology and Education, Vietnam won the ABU Robocon 2015.